 We're too early in the release cycle for there to be any performance figures flying around, but we're hoping for greater efficiency and better with DX12 and Vulkan.

-Update December 8, 2017: Nvidia have just launched the very first desktop spin of the Volta graphics architecture.
+Nvidia did, however, launch the very first desktop spin of the Volta graphics architecture at the end of 2017.
 The Nvidia Titan V is a only-very-slightly cut down version of the Tesla V100 card, using the same 5,120 CUDA cores, but with less memory and much lower memory bandwidth.

 Considering the amount of computational power available in the new Titan V the $3,000 price tag actually looks pretty reasonable for a pro-level GPU.
 For a gaming card?
 Well, not so much.